 Wireless, Fibre Optic and Mobile internet

-Wireless is also a must for most students; after all, who wants to be tied to their rooms to stay hooked up to an internet connection?
-Luckily, all major UK broadband providers will send you a wireless router, allowing you and all your housemates to log on as soon as you step through the front door.
+All major UK broadband providers will send you a wireless router, allowing you and your housemates to log on as soon as you step through the front door.

 How long do I have to sign up for?